Everybody Loves Skippack

 Basta Pasta – 4052 Skippack Pike, Skippack, PA 19474 (610)584-0341

 This is one of our personal favorites.
 Great atmosphere, Italian food and service.
-Especially nice in warm weather when you can sit outside and watching the everyone strolling thru Skippack.
+Especially nice in warm weather when you can sit outside and watch everyone strolling thru Skippack.

 The Farm House Restaurant At Skippack Golf Club – 1146 Stump Hall Rd.
 Skippack PA (610)584-5170